Residents, businesses and partners are invited to provide feedback on our budget proposals for 2026-2027.

 What happens next

-The findings from the consultation will be given to the Mayor and Councillors as part of the evidence they will use to help them come to a decision about the budget proposals.
+The findings from both phase one and two of the consultation will be given to the Mayor and Councillors as part of the evidence they will use to help them come to a decision about the budget proposals.